ZackaryWelch/iocage_plugin_analytics/README.md

 and enabling the API.
 Then save the created credentials.json file in the directory of the script.

-Then edit
+Then edit:

 `sheet_id = ''`

 and put the ID of the spreadsheet to be written.
 A future update will automatically create the spreadsheet.

 # Requirements
-py-github
+* py-github

-If using Google Sheets:
+## If using Google Sheets:

-google-api-python-client
+* google-api-python-client

-google-auth-httplib2
+* google-auth-httplib2

-google-auth-oauthlib
+* google-auth-oauthlib